choria-io/website/docs_0.0.28/content/deployment/next-steps/index.md

 If you do write your own plugins Choria helps you [package your plugins](../../configuration/plugins/) as Puppet modules like the ones we just installed, sharable on the Forge.

+## Getting in touch

+I am on the Puppet IRC as _Volcane_ and on slack as _ripienaar_, we also have a _#mcollective_ channel on Freenode.

+If you wish to file a ticket about anything here or improve something the 2 GitHub project are [choria-io/mcollective-choria](https://github.com/choria-io/mcollective-choria) and [choria-io/puppet-mcollective](https://github.com/choria-io/puppet-mcollective) where you can file issues.